Ministry of Interior (Iraq): History

+On April 1, 2009, the Ministry of Interior was awarded the annual "Pigasus Award" by James Randi "For the funding organization that wasted the most money on pseudo-science...
+Iraq's Interior Ministry had, by the end of 2009, spent US$85,000,000 on a dowsing rod called the ADE 651.
+(Each individual unit cost up to $60,000.)
+Despite an international uproar and continual car bomb detonations in Iraq, they were still being used, and the Ministry was still defending its decision to buy them [in 2009].
+A New York Times report from October 2009 asserted "pervasive" corruption within the Ministry.
+In 2010, the British businessman who exported the device was arrested by the British police for fraud.
+In February 2011, General al-Jabiri was arrested on corruption charges, centering on the ADE 651 device purchase.
+He was subsequently convicted of taking millions of dollars of bribes from McCormick and was imprisoned along with two other Iraqi officials.
+Up to 15 Iraqis are said to have been on McCormick's payroll, receiving money through a bank in Beirut.
+In 2014, the ADE 651 was still in use at Iraqi checkpoints, with a senior police officer defending their use, saying: "Don't listen to what people say about them or what reports media have on them.
+We would know best because we are the ones that are using them."
+Investigations by the BBC, U.S. Naval EOD Technology Division and other organizations have reported that these and similar devices are fraudulent and little more than "glorified dowsing rods" with no ability to perform claimed functions.
+In July 2016, Prime Minister Haider al-Abadi issued an executive order banning the use of the device, and in 2020, the Iraqi Commission of Integrity announced that an individual responsible for equipping the Ministry of Interior with the ADE 651 was sentenced to 7 years in prison for his involvement in the corruption scandal.

+Organization

 Federal Police (FP)

 The Federal Police (FP), sometimes called the National Police, is a gendarmerie-type paramilitary force designed to bridge the gap between the local police and the army.
 This allows the MOI to project power across provinces and maintain law and order, while an effective community police is developed.
 Although called police, the force has been trained primarily for military operations.

 Amid frequent allegations of abuse and other illegal activities, in the fall of 2006 the Iraqi government decided to reform and retrain all FP units.
 The FP transformation yielded a police organization capable of performing criminal investigations as well as tactical operations, and included a reorganization that resulted in the replacement of two division headquarters with a federal police headquarters.

 FP units are equipped with small arms, machine guns, pick-up trucks, and SUVs.
 The mechanized battalions are equipped with light armored vehicles.